 However, if the accommodation will mean an undue hardship, resulting in significant cost or difficulty based on the employer’s resources and operations, they may not need to provide it.

 Types of reasonable accommodation

 Accommodations can take many forms, and do not necessarily have to cost anything.
 A reasonable accommodation can be as simple as allowing more frequent employee breaks, adjusting a work schedule, or making an area more accessible.

-You can develop a reasonable accommodation policy which can clearly explain what is in place already, and how requests for accommodations will be handled.
+You can develop a reasonable accommodation policy that clearly explains accommodations already in place, and how requests for accommodations will be handled.

 Most accommodations fall into one of these categories:

 - Modifying policy

 - Job coaches

 In an effort to support businesses of every size that hire persons with disabilities, the government has created JAN, The Job Accommodation Network.
 Anne E. Hirsh, MS, CPDM, is the Director of Collaborations, Evaluation, and Reporting at JAN, and she gave Patriot Software a helpful quote that explains how JAN can help you.